 * Saghafi S, Pourpak Z, Glocker C, Nussbaumer F, Babamahmoodi A, Grimbacher B, et al. The Diagnosis of Hyper Immunoglobulin E Syndrome Based on Project Management.
-Iran J Allergy Asthma Immunol 2015; 14(2):126-132.
+Iranian Journal of Allergy Asthma and Immunology.
+2015; 14(2):126-132.

 Kirk Osterlan C, Farhoudi A. Assessment of immunodeficiency.
 In: Nakamura RM, Burek CL, Cook L, Folds JD, Server JL, editors.
 Clinical diagnostic immunology: Protocols in quality assurance and standardization.
 USA: Blackwell Science Pty Ltd, 1998: 197-208.